WWE Spoils Roman Reigns ‘WrestleMania’ Match Ahead Of ‘Raw’

 It used to be that the WWE would want to surprise fans and lead them through interesting stories, which are honestly sometimes better than the matches themselves.
 Not many people expect Roman Reigns vs. Undertaker to be a great match.

-While The Undertaker has had huge matches the last two years, they were underwhelming.
-Bray Wyatt could have used a big push when he faced Undertaker last year but the match really lacked something.
+While The Undertaker has had huge matches over the last two years, they were underwhelming.
+Bray Wyatt could have used a big push when he faced Undertaker last year, but the match really lacked something.
 The match with Brock Lesnar will always be remembered for the ending but the match itself was flat.
-The CM Punk match should have been great but it was nowhere near the level fans expected.
+The CM Punk match should have been great, but it was nowhere near the level fans expected.

-Roman Reigns has great matches against everyone he fights and his match against Braun Strowman was better than anyone could have expected.
+Roman Reigns has great matches against everyone he fights, and his match against Braun Strowman was better than anyone could have expected.
 However, Roman Reigns vs. Undertaker is not something that will be great, mostly due to the WWE legend’s limitations in the ring at his age.

 That means the angle leading to the match is what will play a large role in how fans react to the match – similar to the Brock Lesnar match two years ago.
 That is where the WWE and social media have already started to spoil the WrestleMania 33 match with Roman Reigns.